ADACS-Australia/KLuken_HPC_training_2022B/_episodes/WorkingOnAnHPC.md

 - Job dependencies
 - Array jobs
 - Flavours of nodes and different partitions/queues (revisit)
+- How to create a workflow using templates (brief because Nextflow will replace this)

 ## How do I install software on an HPC
 - Containers (pull/use)